oacar/enm_package/README.md

 ------------

     ├── LICENSE
-    ├── Snakefile          <- Snakemake with rules to create intermediate data from raw data ├── README.md          <- The top-level README for people using this project.
+    ├── Snakefile          <- Snakemake with rules to create intermediate data and figures from raw data ├── Snakefile_with_supp<- Snakemake with rules to create figures from intermediate data ├── README.md          <- The top-level README for people using this project.
     ├── data
-    │   ├── interim        <- Intermediate data that has been transformed and used for figure generation.
+    │   ├── supp           <- Intermediate data that has been transformed and used for figure generation.
     │   └── raw            <- The original, immutable data dump.
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── notebooks          <- Jupyter and/or Rmarkdown notebooks for figure generation.
     │
     ├── reports            <- Folder to re-generate notebooks as HTML, PDF, LaTeX, etc.
+    │   └── figures        <- Figures used in the paper
     ├── reports_done       <- Generated notebooks as HTML, PDF, LaTeX, etc.
     │
     ├── enm_snakemake.yml  <- The environment file for reproducing the analysis conda environment.
 Used for python scripts in Snakemake